warestack/platform/README.md

 - **Data Processing**: Pandas, Apache Spark, Hadoop, Kubernetes Jobs, etc.
 - **Artificial Intelligence & Machine Learning**: TensorFlow, PyTorch, SciKit-Learn, Keras, etc.
 - **Infrastructure as Code**: Infrastructure templates for automating cloud infrastructure provisioning.
-- **CI/CD & Automation Tools**: Workflow templates for continuous and integration and delivery.
+- **CI/CD & Automation Tools**: - **CI/CD & Automation Tools**: Workflow templates for continuous integration and
+  delivery, including GitHub Actions and Composite Actions.
 - ... and many more!

-## How to Use a Seed
+## How to Use a Blueprint

-1. Browse the repository and locate a seed that matches your desired tech stack.
+1. Browse the repository and locate a blueprint that matches your desired tech stack.
-2. Clone the seed to your local environment.
+2. Clone the blueprint to your local environment.
-3. Follow the specific README associated with that seed for setup instructions.
+3. Follow the specific README associated with that blueprint for setup instructions.
 4. Start building!

 ## Contributing

 We believe in the power of the community.
-If you've built or want to build a seed that isn't yet in this repository, we'd love for you to contribute.
+If you've built or want to build a blueprint that isn't yet in this repository, we'd love for you to contribute.
 Check out our [Contributing Guide](./CONTRIBUTING.md) to get started.

 ### Labels for PRs